ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/distributed-file-manager/README.md

 ```

 This `App` component will maintain a state with `web3` instance of the
-`Metamask` provider for interacting with the Avalanche network, `account`
+`MetaMask` provider for interacting with the Avalanche network, `account`
 address and instance of the deployed smart contract.

 Open the file `index.js` inside of the `src` directory and replace the existing